List of The Hunger Games characters: Finnick Odair

 When jabberjays that make sounds of the screams of loved ones being tortured appear in the Quell, the one made to target Finnick used the voice of Annie Cresta, his "poor, mad" lover in District 4, who was also a victor of the Games.
-In Mockingjay, Finnick entered a deep depression, a result of Annie's being held prisoner by the Capitol, and formed a close bond with Katniss over their mutual pain and experiences.
+In Mockingjay, Finnick entered a deep depression, a result of Annie's being held prisoner by the Capitol and formed a close bond with Katniss over their mutual pain and experiences.
 He assisted with the rebellion by appearing in rebel propaganda.
 He later revealed that victors of the Games are often prostituted to wealthy citizens of the Capitol by President Snow, which resulted in Finnick's reputation for having many lovers.
 He also revealed all of the political secrets he learned from clients, including the fact that President Snow only became the leader of Panem by poisoning his opponents.
 Finnick was reunited with Annie (when District 13 retrieved her, Johanna, and Peeta from the Capitol), and they married.

 Finnick was a member of the "Star Squad" that went to fight in the Capitol during the final stages of the rebellion.
 He and Katniss fought off lizard mutations (or "mutts") during the attempt to infiltrate the Capitol, with Finnick holding them off for Katniss to escape but being dragged back by them before he can escape himself.
 Katniss says "Nightlock" three times into the Holo, causing it to explode, allowing Finnick to die quickly and painlessly.
 In the novel, however, Finnick is decapitated by the mutts.
 Katniss sees moments from Finnick's life pass before her eyes as he dies.
 Some months after his death, Annie has their son.
 Finnick and Katniss grew very close in Catching Fire, and he was Katniss's best friend throughout the last novel, being one of the only people who understood what she was going through.

 Beetee Latier

-Beetee Latier is the District 3 male in the 75th Hunger Games.
+Beetee Latier is the District 3 male tribute in the 75th Hunger Games.
 He was skilled in electronics and won his game by electrocuting groups of tributes at once.
 Beetee also contributed substantially to the technology of the Capitol.
-He joined the alliance to protect Katniss and devised a plan to electrocute the careers.
+He joined the alliance to protect Katniss and devised a plan to electrocute the Careers.
 Although injured, he survived the game and was brought by the rebels to District 13.
 Beetee joined the district's technology division, working on the military equipment and designing a bomb that President Coin later used to bomb the Capitol children and medics, killing Prim.
+However, Beetee had no direct role in the actual bombing itself with Gale Hawthorne later admitting that neither he nor Beetee knew for sure if it was their bomb that had been used.

+In Sunrise on the Reaping, Beetee is the father of one of the tributes for the 50th Hunger Games and plots with Haymitch, Wiress, Mags and Plutarch Heavensbee to sabotage the games.
+Afterwards, Plutarch reveals that Beetee's life was spared as he simply too valuable and Beetee chose not to commit suicide as his wife is pregnant again.